1. Main facts and figures

-Responses to the NTS are weighted to take account of different population demographics, but are not grossed to England totals.
-They are also weighted to take into account people who didn’t respond or didn’t complete their travel diary in full.
+National Travel Survey responses are weighted to take account of different population demographics.
+They’re also weighted to take into account people who didn’t respond or didn’t complete their travel diary in full.

 Suppression rules and disclosure control

-Values of fewer than 100 people or 300 trips (before weighting is applied) have been suppressed.
-‘Suppression’ means the figures have not been included in the data, because the numbers involved are too small to draw any meaningful conclusions.
+Values of fewer than 100 people or 300 trips (before weighting is applied) have not been included in the data, because the numbers involved are too small to draw any meaningful conclusions.

 Where the size of the ethnic group population is small enough that an individual’s identity could be revealed, some other figures have also been excluded.

 Figures are rounded to the nearest whole percentage.
-The percentages calculated in the tables are based on unrounded figures.
+The percentages shown in the tables were calculated using unrounded figures.

 Previous National Travel Survey reports are available.